open-life-science/ols-9/README.md

   * [Click on this link](https://github.com/open-life-science/ols-9/issues/new?assignees=&labels=&projects=&template=project.md&title=) to edit and create an issue for your project.
 * Each issue will provide details for a project currently going through OLS-9: [https://github.com/open-life-science/ols-9/issues](https://github.com/open-life-science/ols-9/issues).
   * Find out more about each project and comment on the individual issue to share thoughts and provide feedback.

+### Graduation guide

+To learn about graduation criteria and process, please visit this [Graduation Guide](https://we-are-ols.org/openseeds/cohort-procedures-and-templates/graduation-guide.html).

+Please register for the upcoming graduation [rehearsal/feedback session on Week 15](https://annuel2.framapad.org/p/ols-9-week-15) and sign up for [graduation calls on Week 16](https://annuel2.framapad.org/p/ols-9-week-15).

+Both documents also provide important steps to follow before your graduation, and to publish a blog post about your work after graduation.

 ## Contact